"I love the richness of the chords, the melodies, the romantic lyrics, the rhymes."

 College years in the Boston area, 1968-1974, I played in 3 bands.
 The 1st, Tesseract, was in Spring, 1970.
-I just found out January 2019 that the "Tom" guy whose band it was was Tom Scholz, who founded the band Boston a year or 2 later.
+I just found out January 2019 that the "Tom" guy whose band it was was Tom Scholz, who founded the band Boston a few years later.
 I was a 18 YO sophomore at MIT, Tom was finishing a 5 year masters.

 I moved back to Louisville KY 1974, married 1975, 4 kids 1976-1983.
 Moved to Lexington KY 1981.
 Very little music, lots of soccer, pretty damn corporate, for over 20 years.

 In 1997, prompted by David Bowie "Outside", I started collecting music again.

 In 2007, I started playing at blues/rock jams in the Lexington KY area.
 Besides Lexington, I played in Richmond, Danville, Nicholasville, and Frankfort.
 After that, I played at and filled in with the house bands at jams or gigs at several venues.

 In 2008, I founded the 4 piece blues/rock/r&b band King Chukka.
 Drums, bass, 2 guitars, 2 vocalists.
 The band was named for King William Allen, who has a really unique playing style, where he never loses his "chukka" even when he solos.

 In 2011, I started playing at jams in Naples FL in the winter.
 There are so many professional musicians in SWFL, because there are so many gigs.
 I am occasionally part of the house band.

 From Spring to Autumn 2013, I ran a jam at Henry Clay Public House in downtown Lexington: the Tuesday Night Rock 'n' Roll Party.

 In 2014, at the urging of ab fab saxophonist Garland "Tinker" Ball, I founded Acme Dance Band, a 4 piece dance band.
 Drums, bass, guitar, sax, 3 vocalists.